 Complications post-treatment are rare (5% in one retrospective study of 112 patients) and include nerve injury, ulnar non-union, and compartment syndrome.
 The radial nerve and posterior interosseous nerve are the most commonly injured nerves.

-Emiko was assessed by the orthopaedic surgeon and underwent a closed reduction of her Type I Monteggia fracture-dislocation under general anaesthetic.
-She made a good recovery thanks to the diagnosis being correctly identified.
+The orthopaedic surgeon assessed Emiko and underwent a closed reduction of her Type I Monteggia fracture-dislocation under general anaesthetic.
+Thanks to the correct diagnosis, she made a good recovery.
 Emiko can now continue towards her goal of being a mixed martial arts world champion!

 Selected references